 channel.basic_consumetelling it to call the handle_delivery for each message RabbitMQ delivers to us.

-- When RabbitMQ has a message to send us, it call the handle_delivery method passing the AMQP Method frame, Header frame and Body.
+- When RabbitMQ has a message to send us, it calls the handle_delivery method passing the AMQP Method frame, Header frame, and Body.

 Step #1 is on line #28 and Step #2 is on line #6.
 This is so that Python knows about the functions we’ll call in Steps #2 through #5.